vickatte/terraform-alfresco-process/README.md

-# Terraform template for APS2
+# Terraform template for AAE

 Those terraform template can create and destroy environments in Rancher using terraform